dOrgTech/DIPs/README.md

 - It can accept payment from customers.
 - It has a timelock on all transactions (for instance, two days).
 - The Main Safe can veto any transaction.
-- The Safe's owners (signers) are the addresses currently holding the Passport.
-This can be updated at any time by calling a `updateOwners(safe)` function on the Project Safe Factory.
+- The Safe's owners (signers) are the addresses currently holding the Passports added to the Project Safe.
+This can be updated at any time by calling a `updateOwners(projectSafe)` function on the Project Safe Manager.
-- It points to a Payout Modules (hourly, fixed, drips, superfluid) that must be enabled as a Safe Module on the Main Safe.
+- It points to a Payout Module (hourly, fixed, drips, superfluid) that must be enabled as a Safe Module on the Main Safe.
 - Other project details are handled by separate contracts using the Project Safe's address as the key.

 ### Project Safe Manager

-This is a contract that the Main Safe can use to:
+The Project Safe Manager is a contract that the Main Safe can use to:

 - Create new Project Safes - this requires a list of Passport IDs to set as the owners and the address of a Payment Module to use for payment distribution.
 - Dismantle the Project Safe.

-This can be used by the Project Safe to:
+The Project Safe Manger can be used by the Project Safe to:

 - Change the Payout Module.
-- Dismantle the Project Safe
+- Dismantle the Project Safe.

-It can be used by anybody to:
+The Project Safe Manager can be used by anybody to:

 - Update the current owners of a Project Safe.
+Refetch the addresses holding the Passports in case the Passports are moved.
 - View the list of Project Safes created by this Project Safe Manager.

 ## Main Safe

 The Main Safe is the Safe we use today.

 The Main Safe has the [Usul Module](https://github.com/SekerDAO/Usul) enabled.
 This module will let us propose transactions to the Main Safe and vote on them (based on Rep).
+This will also allow us to swap out the voting mechanism later, if needed.

 ### Payout Modules

-A Payment Module is a Safe Module that is enabled on the Main Safe.
+A Payment Module is a Safe Module that is enabled on the Main Safe and on Project Safes that use it.

 A Payment Module is used by the Project Safe when distributing payments to the Passport holders working on a project.
-The Payment Module is responsible for collecting the Main Safes' share of the payment and distributing Rep accordingly.
+The Payment Module is responsible for collecting the Main Safes' share of the payment, distributing payment to project builders (based on Passport holders or whats specified in a registry to be the Passports payout address) and distributing Rep accordingly.

 It also emits events that allow for easy accounting in for instance, a Subgraph.